(Mostly) Manually Building and Releasing python-easygraph#

 Locate find the built .whl files.

-Put all the wheel files and source distribution built in the previous 2 steps in a directory <your_directory>, and run
+Place all the wheel files and source distributions generated in the previous two steps in one directory <your_directory> and run

 python3 -m twine upload <your_directory>/*